JuanPabloDiaz/freeForGeeks/README.md

 - [Rapid api](https://rapidapi.com/) is the world’s Largest API Hub Millions of developers find and connect to thousands of APIs, API Development using fun challenges (with solutions!) and interactive examples.
 - [OpenWeb Ninja](https://www.openwebninja.com/) - Extremely comprehensive real-time SERP and public data APIs: Google Search, Shopping, Jobs, Images, Lens, News, Google Maps Businesses / Places, Reviews, Photos, Website Emails and Social Contacts Scraper, Amazon, Yelp and more.
 All APIs include a free tier with 100 to 200 free monthly requests.
 - [NASA (multiple APIs)](https://api.nasa.gov/) is a collection of free API for `space`.
 The API provides access to images, videos, asteroids, and more.
+- [Apislist](https://apislist.com/) is a collection of free APIs.
+Curated Playground for the Best Public Web APIs!

 <!-- Test Data -->